It's almost here -- the 88th Academy Awards finally airs this Sunday, and we're counting down the minutes.

 20. Bob Hope hosted the ceremony a whopping 19 times, making him the most frequent Oscar host.

-21. The first Best Actor awards was given to Emil Jannings for "The Last Command" and "The Way of All Flesh" (yes, both!).
+22. The first Best Actor awards were given to Emil Jannings for "The Last Command" and "The Way of All Flesh" (yes, both!).